Learning Outcomes

 - Security of tenure gives business tenants the right to remain in occupation and request a new lease after expiry of the contractual term.

-- The Landlord and Tenant Act 1954 (Part II) sets out the statutory framework for security of tenure.
+- The Landlord and Tenant Act 1954 (Part II) sets out the statutory framework, modifies common law termination, and provides continuation tenancies.

-- Contracting out of security of tenure is only valid if the statutory procedure is strictly followed.
+- Contracting out of security of tenure is only valid if the prescribed warning notice, tenant declaration (simple or statutory depending on timing), and lease statement are all correctly completed.

-- A landlord can only oppose renewal on specific statutory grounds and must state these in the notice.
+- A landlord can oppose renewal only on specific statutory grounds and must state these in the notice or counter-notice; redevelopment (ground (f)) requires genuine, settled intention and necessity for possession; own-occupation (ground (g)) requires five years’ ownership.

-- Tenants may be entitled to compensation if renewal is refused on certain grounds.
+- Tenants may be entitled to compensation if renewal is refused on specified no-fault grounds; the amount is based on rateable value and increased for long occupation.

 Key Terms and Concepts